Lorikw/wai-about-wai/_about/translating.md

 You can also see the [WAI Translations List Archives ![External](//www.w3.org/Icons/tr.png)](http://lists.w3.org/Archives/Public/public-wai-translations/).

 ## Priorities for Translating WAI Resources {#priorities}

-<p><strong>You are welcome to translate any current WAI resource that you think would be useful in your language.</strong> The lists below are only suggested priorities.
-There are additional WAI resources that are not listed below.</p>
+<p><strong>You are welcome to translate any current WAI resource that you think would be useful in your language.</strong> The lists below are only suggested priorities.</p>
-<p>People frequently ask us which WAI documents they should translate.
-Lists are below:</p>
 <ol>
 <li>High priority WCAG  resources</li>
 <li>High priority introductory  resources</li>